kchen7/ese350/README.md

 We researched Karplus-Strong Algorithm and FM Synthesis for producing a piano sound, but found that neither were close enough.
 For this reason, we will likely go with the sampling route where audio files of a piano will be played from an SD Card.
 To keep our options open, however, we are maintaining a PWM output along with the AnalogOut output.

 ### Software (Demo)
+We temporarily removed the "wack-a-mole" functionality to focus on implementing debouncing and driving an I2C IO expander.
+On the front of the debouncing, we implemented a simple RC hardware fix first.
+The idea behind this fix is that the button input has to go through an RC circuit and charge the capcitor before the microcontroller receives the signal.
+This makes the random noise when pressing a button unable to reach the microcontroller.
+On the software side, we made it so the piano keys could only be pressed one at a time.
+That is, the keys are now dependent.

+For the I2C IO expander...